Corbin Carroll Player Props: Diamondbacks vs. Padres

 - Carroll hit .260 with nine doubles, two triples, four home runs and eight walks.

-- He homered in 12.5% of his games last season (32 in all), leaving the ballpark in 3.5% of his plate appearances.
+- He homered in four games a year ago (out of 32 opportunities, 12.5%), leaving the ballpark in 3.5% of his chances at the plate.

-- In nine of 32 games last year (28.1%), Carroll picked up an RBI, and three of those games (9.4%) included two or more RBIs.
+- In nine of 32 games last year (28.1%), Carroll picked up an RBI, and three of those games (9.4%) included more than one RBI.
 He had three or more RBIs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.